-everyone perceives it differently.
-Take as an example a clay oil jug found in Hebron and dated to the Middle Bronze Age (ca. 2000 B.C.), the era of the Biblical Patriarchs.
-In appearance it is simple, of buff-colored terracotta, nicely shaped but unadorned.
-It feels pleasant in the hand-cool, dry and light.
-Then one realizes that a craftsman formed this jug with his hands; someone bought it and held it in theirs.
-The piece has a history, not completely known but undeniably real.
+The antiquities that I cherish most have an aura, a personality which transcends their obvious appearance or function and which I call energy.
+Like beauty, it is to be found in the eye or the touch of the individual.
+Energy is partly the result of reality and partly of imagination, and everyone perceives it differently.
+Take as an example a clay oil jug found in Hebron and dated to the Middle Bronze Age (ca. 2000 BC), the era of the biblical patriarchs.
+In appearance it is simple, of buff-colored terra cotta, nicely shaped but unadorned.
+It feels pleasant in the hand - cool, dry and light.
+Then one realizes that a craftsman formed this jug with his hands, someone bought it and held it in theirs.
+The piece has a history, not completely known, but an undeniable real history.
 In the Old Testament it says that Abraham anointed Isaac with oil.
 Could this be the jug he used?
 The imagination begins to spin and one feels the energy of the object, the link between one life and another.
-One realizes that the cycle of existence has been continuous and is given renewed hope that it will remain so.
+One realizes that the cycle of existence has been continuous.
+One is given a renewed hope that it will remain that way.